 We love little smiles... and they love us!

 We love little smiles, and they love us!
 Early dental experiences are the building blocks for a lifetime of good oral health.
 At Freedom Dental, we believe this should be made as fun, educational and easy as possible!
-Good dental habits start young, therefore prevention of dental problems are a priority for us.
-Our skilled and super friendly Oral Health Therapists, will provide a customised preventative regime and treatment plan based on your child’s needs.
+Good dental habits start young, therefore prevention of dental problems is a priority for us.
+Our skilled and super friendly Oral Health Therapists and Paediatric Dentists in Melbourne, will provide a customised preventative regime and treatment plan based on your child’s needs.

-Our Oral Health Therpists and Dentists are here to help your family every step of the way, from the moment the little ones get their first tooth right through to adulthood.
+Our Oral Health Therapists and Dentists are here to help your family every step of the way, from the moment the little ones get their first tooth right through to adulthood.

 From fillings to extractions, our dentists can offer many of the same treatments for children as we can for adults.
 However, there are certain treatments we may recommend for younger patients to help protect their oral health at this important time.